smart-edge-open/specs/doc/applications/openness_service_mesh.md

         useSourceIp: true
 ```

-This kept showing the same version of `reviews`, but it was the same on version on all of the few machines that were used during testing.
-Note that after removing the sample app and deploying it again, the version changed (but was still the same on each computer).

 ### Canary Deployment

-By default if there are more than one services connected, such as "reviews" Istio provides random, but rather equal availability of each service.

-One can configure Istio to display certain apps more often than the other.
-This can be used to balance the load in a specific way, or simply for the canary release approach.
+Canary deployment is a technique to reduce the risk of introducing a new service version in production by gradually routing a percentage of the traffic to the new service instance before rolling it out to the entire service mesh and making it available to full consumption.

-This can be done with `TrafficSplit` structure.
-Such example will provide access ratio 5:1 between reviews-v1, and reviews-v2:
+This can be done with `TrafficSplit` structure as in the following example, the traffic is routed with ratio of 5:1 between `reviews-v1` and `reviews-v2` back-end services:

 ```yaml
 apiVersion: split.smi-spec.io/v1alpha2